Five police officers indicted for 2019 asphyxiation death of man after music festival

 Attorney Page Pate, who is representing Mr Rodriguez’s family, said in a statement on Saturday that they were pleased with the indictment.

-“Fernando’s family has been patiently waiting for justice in this case and they are very glad to see that the process is now moving forward,” Mr Pate said.
-"We are especially grateful that the officers have all been charged with murder and we think the charges fit the crime.”
+“Fernando’s family has been patiently waiting for justice in this case and they are very glad to see that the process is now moving forward,” he said.
+“We are especially grateful that the officers have all been charged with murder and we think the charges fit the crime.”

 Mr Rodriguez’s family has accepted a $3million settlement from the Hampton Police Department.
 The family is still pursuing legal action against the Henry County Police Department.